-Manuel Zwerger, born in 1992 in Bolzano, studied Composition with Franz Baur, Simon Steen-Andersen, Niels Rønsholdt and Juliana Hodkinson at the Conservatory of Innsbruck and at the Royal Academy of Music, Aarhus.
-He received further education from Hannes Kerschbaumer, Wolfram Schurig and Sebastian Themessl.
+Manuel Zwerger, born in Bolzano in 1992, studied composition with Franz Baur, Simon Steen-Andersen, Niels Rřnsholdt and Juliana Hodkinson at the Tyrolean State Conservatory in Innsbruck and at the Royal Academy of Music in Aarhus.
+He received further tuition from Hannes Kerschbaumer and Wolfram Schurig.

-Manuel Zwerger moves as a composer at the intersection of new music, performance and installation art, whereby visual and extra-musical material is not subordinated to the sound quality, but made it inherent.
+As a composer, Manuel Zwerger works at the interface between new music, performance and installation art, whereby visual and extra-musical material is not subordinated to the sonority, but rather made inherent to it.

-Oriented towards intermedia, he pays special attention to scenic, performative and theatrical aspects, which are integrated in an interdisciplinary and multi-sensory manner into the socio-aesthetic complex of tasks of our media society.
-The thematic focus lies on the usual phenomena in the process of making music, which are connected and questioned with influences from everyday life, pop culture, anti-art, current trends and science.
-He works particularly with prepared instruments and new media.
+Intermedially oriented, he pays particular attention to scenic-performative and theatrical aspects that question the socio-aesthetic potential of our media society in an interdisciplinary and multi-sensory way.
+The thematic focus is on familiar phenomena of music-making and the production of sound, which are combined and questioned with influences from everyday life, pop culture, anti-art, current trends and science.
+He increasingly works with prepared instruments and new media.

-Manuel Zwerger's music was performed by the Ensemble Modern, the ensemble chromoson, the NAMES Ensemble, airborne extended, strings&noise, Windkraft - Kapelle für neue Musik, the HOAX Quartet, the Orchester der Akademie St. Blasius, the Tiroler Kammerorchester Innstrumenti, the Sonarkraft string orchestra and various Soloists.
-Long-term collaborations with recorder player Caroline Mayrhofer and horn player Samuel Stoll deserve special mention.
+Manuel Zwerger has worked with Ensemble Modern, ensemble chromoson, the NAMES Ensemble, airborne extended, strings&noise, the St. Blasius Academy Orchestra, the Tyrolean chamber orchestra InnStrumenti and various soloists, among others.
+Long-term collaborations with the recorder player Caroline Mayrhofer and the horn player Samuel Stoll deserve special mention.

-He has received various grants and scholarships for his work, including the scholarship from the Richard Wagner Verband Wien (2015), the composition scholarship from the Akademie Musiktheater heute of the Deutsche Bank Foundation (2017-19), the Hilde-Zach-Kompositionsförderstipendium from the city of Innsbruck (2018), the Startstipendium from the Austrian Federal Chancellery (2020), the Heinrich-von-Mörl-Stipendium (2021) and the Staatsstipendium from the Austrian Federal Chancellery (2022).
-He won the CROSS Award and CROSS Residency in Verbania (2019) and was a finalist in the music theater competition OPER.A 20:21 of the Haydn Foundation (2019).
-His music has been performed in Europe, Asia and South America and has been broadcast on the radio several times.
+He has received various scholarships and grants for his work, including the scholarship of the Richard Wagner Association Vienna (2015), the composition scholarship of the Akademie Musiktheater heute of the Deutsche Bank Foundation (2017-19), the Hilde-Zach Composition Scholarship of the City of Innsbruck (2018), the Starting Scholarship of the Federal Chancellery of Austria (2020), the Heinrich von Mörl Scholarship (2021), the State Scholarship of the Federal Chancellery of Austria (2022), the Hilde Zach Composition Scholarship of the City of Innsbruck (2023) and the Schloss Wiepersdorf Residency Scholarship (2024).
+His music has been performed in Europe, Asia and South America and broadcast several times on the radio.